 Japanese beetle larvae are subject to attack by a bacterium, Bacillus popillae (milky disease).
 This biological control agent can protect grassy areas from large larval populations, but it is ineffective against adults entering the vineyard.
 Adults are capable of flying great distances and will come into the vineyard from untreated areas.
 Insecticide applications will usually be necessary for control.
 Commercially available attractant traps are generally not adequate to protect vineyards but can be useful in monitoring population fluctuations.
 Two species of tiphiid wasps have been introduced to control Japanese beetle.
 Larvae are attacked in spring by an imported parasitic wasp, Tiphia vernalis (OARDC link).
 In late summer, a related species, T. popilliavora attackes younger grubs.
 A tachinid fly, Istocheta aldrichi, parasitizes adult beetles.

 The eggs and first instar larvae of Japanese

 are poor at retaining water, consequently they are vulnerable to

 conditions.
-A general requirement is for a total of 10 inches of
+A general requirement is for a total of 10

 rain over June, July and August.
-Adult populations are commonly
+Adult populations are

 in years following summers of inadequate rainfall.